cxnld/bdo-tracker/README.md

 > run `npm install` in both the **api** and **frontend** folders to install modules

-> make sure to install mongoDB, application database default connects to mongodb://localhost:27017'
+> make sure to install mongoDB, application database default connects to mongodb://localhost:27017

 > `nodemon app.js` in the **api** folder
 > `ng serve` in the **frontend** folder

 > open http://localhost:4200/ in your browser

+## Tools Used
+### - MEAN Stack, MongoDB, Express.js, Angular, Node.js
+### - Bulma.io